syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 ## Waterfall Series

-[`WaterfallSeries`]() clarifies the cumulative effect of set of provided positive and negative values.
+[`WaterfallSeries`]() clarifies the cumulative effect of a set of provided positive and negative values.
 The series is represented by a rectangle and a connector between the rectangles.

 * [`SummaryBindingPath`]() – Gets or sets the string value that indicates the sum of previous segments in series.
-* [`SummarySegmentColor`]() – Used to change the color of summary segment in series.
+* [`SummarySegmentColor`]() – Changes the color of summary segment in series.
-* [`NegativeSegmentColor`]() – Used to change the color of negative segment in series
+* [`NegativeSegmentColor`]() – Changes the color of negative segment in series.
-* [`AllowAutoSum`]() – Enables or disables the segment has been drawn based on the sum value of previous segments.
-By default, the property value is true.
-When disabling this property, it renders the segment by using the y value of provided ItemsSource collection.
+* [`AllowAutoSum`]() – Enables or disables the segment that has been drawn based on the sum value of previous segments.
+By default, the value of this property is true.
+When disabling this property, it renders the segment by using the y-value of provided ItemsSource collection.
 * [`ShowConnectorLine`]() – Enables or disables the connector line of series.
 By default, the property value is true.
-* [`ConnectorLineStyle`]() – Used to customize the appearance of connector line style.
+* [`ConnectorLineStyle`]() – Customizes the appearance of connector line style.

 {% tabs %}